-Committee Audit Committee Agenda Item Paper E Date of meeting: 2 October 2024 Attendees: Kathryn Gillatt (Chair), Pauline V In addition: Phil Gowland, Steve Matthew Curtis (360 Assurance) Assurance), Kay Meats (360 Assurance). orsyth, Izaaz Moh aura Brookshaw (360 Apologies: Dawn Leese.
+Committee Audit Committee Agenda Item Paper E Date of meeting: 2 October 2024 Attendees: Kathryn Gillatt (Chair), Pauline Vickers.
+In addition: Phil Gowland, Steve Forsyth, Izaaz Mohammed, Matthew Curtis (360 Assurance), Laura Brookshaw (360 Assurance), Kay Meats (360 Assurance), Sophia Umoh (360 Assurance).
+(360 Apologies: Dawn Leese.
 Matters of concern or key risks to escalate to the Board: None.
 Key points of discussion relevant to the Board: Counter Fraud, Bribery and Corruption Progress - Summary provided of the counter fraud work completed during 2024/25 to date, there were currently no open investigations.
 Plans to be progressed regarding incorporating fraud awareness training into the Trusts learning half days.
 Clinical Audit Progress Report - Progress update received in respect of NICE guidance, clinical policy and clinical audit.
 The Committee noted the improved oversight and management of delivery.
 Audit Recommendations Progress - At the time of the Committee meeting, 2 actions were overdue from the 23/24 internal audit plan.
 Financial Development Plan Update, including response to ISA260 Recommendations The Committee received the comprehensive update and acknowledged the ISA260 recommendations (low level) that the Trust is proposing not to progress, no concerns were raised in terms of the Trusts response.
-Annual Governance Statement Update The were currently no internal control issues to raise that would Positive highlights of note: require inclusion in the year end Annual Governance Statement The Committee noted the positive engagement and delivery of the internal audit plan to date, and the continued sightedness and oversight required to ensure actions are completed within the agreed due dates.
+Annual Governance Statement Update The were currently no internal control issues to raise that would Positive highlights of note: require inclusion in the year end Annual Governance Statement.
+The Committee noted the positive engagement and delivery of the internal audit plan to date, and the continued sightedness and oversight required to ensure actions are completed within the agreed due dates.
 Risk Management Framework Update Improvement work - further refinements to risk management processes to ensure it was integrated into day-to-day decision making.
 Deep dives currently underway to ensure risks were correctly articulated with an accurate score / action plans.
-The Committee noted the comprehensive oversight arrangements with regards to Strategic Delivery Risks. nd delivery of sightedness apleted within anagement day decision e risks were on plans.
+The Committee noted the comprehensive oversight arrangements with regards to Strategic Delivery Risks.
 Matters presented for information or noting: Research & Education Governance - Initial reflections received, additional meeting to held to gain further insight and discuss next steps.
-Decisions made: Actions agreed: Annual Governance Statement (a) Interim reflection from Chief Exercipation to previous areas of focute Further information required on learning from the reported IG into the Finance, Digital and Estatement ecutive at the nexus / improvement the associated accident, and furthe areas raised. ction taken and r action referred functionality/policy and data protection issues.
+Decisions made: Actions agreed: Annual Governance Statement (a) Interim reflection from Chief Exercipation to previous areas of focute Further information required on learning from the reported IG incompanies to the Finance, Digital and Estatement (a) ecutive at the next us / improvement the associated ac cident, and furthe areas raised. ction taken and r action referred functionality/policy and data protection issues.